coding-competitions/sound-bytes/README.md

 ## Submissions

-Start off by forking this repo.

-To submit an entry to this competition, you must first create an issue with the same title as that appears in your submission's `README`.
-Then, create a PR which adds your entry under the `entries` folder in the git repo.
+To submit an entry to this competition, start off by forking this repo.
+Create a new subdirectory under `entries/` to house your entry, and develop your code under there.
+Write a `README.md` file which includes the relevant information as described in [Challenge](#Challenge).
+Once you're satisfied with the results, submit a pull request to have your entry merged in with the others.

 Contestants may submit multiple entries.